 - Poor posture

-- Sleeping on your abdomen or with too many or too few pillows
+- Sleeping in awkward positions or with too many or too few pillows

 - Spinal stenosis

 - Tension headache